 Harp seal population trends and diet

-A large number of starving harp seals was observed following the collapse of capelin in the Barents Sea in the mid-1980s (Haug & Nilssen 1995).
-The absence of an obvious response in Northwest Atlantic harp seals (Pagophilus groenlandicus) to the collapse of the capelin stock in 1991 was considered support for the non-collapse hypothesis (Frank et al. 2016).
-However, there are significant differences between the two regions.
+Large numbers of starving harp seals (Pagophilus groenlandicus) were observed following the collapse of capelin in the Barents Sea in the mid-1980s (Haug & Nilssen 1995).
+Frank et al (2016) considered that the absence of an obvious response in Northwest Atlantic harp seal population to the proposed collapse of the capelin stock in 1991 was considered support for the non-collapse hypothesis).
+However, there are significant differences between the two regions and populations of predators may be expected to respond differently in the two areas.
 In the Barents Sea, the collapse of capelin during the mid-1980s occurred when the stocks of other important forage fish, including Atlantic herring and Arctic cod (Boreogadus saida), were severely depleted (Hamre 1994, Hop & Gjøsæter 2013).
 Therefore, the effects of the capelin collapse were amplified and reached several taxa including seals, seabirds and Atlantic cod (Hamre 1994).
-Barents Sea capelin declined in 1992-93 without a similar ‘invasion’ of starving seals.
-This was likely due to the availability of alternative prey (Atlantic herring and Arctic cod, Nilssen et al. 1998).
-In the Northwest Atlantic, alternate prey was still available during the early 1990s (Lilly et al. 1994, Bourne et al. 2015).
-This was reflected in Arctic cod and Atlantic herring being the dominant prey items in harp seal diet in the early 1990s (Stenson 2012).
+Barents Sea capelin declined in 1992-93 without a similar ‘invasion’ of starving seals which was likely due to the availability of alternative prey (Atlantic herring and Arctic cod, Nilssen et al. 1998).
+In the Northwest Atlantic, alternate prey was available during the early 1990s (Lilly et al. 1994, Bourne et al. 2015) as indicated by the large increase in the presence of Arctic cod and Atlantic herring in diet of harp seals in the early 1990s (Stenson 2012).

 While Northwest Atlantic harp seals did not show catastrophic mortalities post-1991, they have been impacted by the decline in capelin.
 Until the late 1970s, pregnancy rates were consistently around 85%.
 Since then, pregnancy rates have been highly variable (ranging from ~20% to 75%) with an overall declining trend (Stenson et al. 2014, 2016).
 In addition, late-term abortions have become a regular occurrence since the late 1980s (Stenson et al. 2016).
 Stenson et al. (2016) found that while the general decline in harp seal fecundity reflected density-dependent processes associated with increased population size, including the late-term abortion rates in their model allowed them to explain the large inter-annual variability in pregnancy rates.
 Changes in the abortion rates, in turn, were found to be influenced by ice cover in late January and capelin biomass.
-Buren et al. (2014a) found that capelin abundance is correlated with ice conditions, suggesting that late January ice conditions reflect changes in environmental conditions that influence many prey species.
-While higher catches in the Canadian commercial hunt from 1996-2008 contributed to reductions in the rate of harp seal population growth, lower pregnancy rates also had a major impact on the dynamics of this population.
-This is evident in the past decade where the commercial catches have declined but there has not been a concomitant increase in harp seal population abundance.
+Buren et al. (2014a) showed that capelin abundance is correlated with ice conditions, suggesting that late January ice conditions reflect changes in environmental conditions that influence many prey species.
+While higher catches in the Canadian commercial seal hunt from 1996-2008 contributed to reductions in the rate of harp seal population growth, lower pregnancy rates also had a major impact on the dynamics of this population.
+This is evident in the past decade where the commercial catches have declined, but there has not been a concomitant increase in harp seal population abundance.

 In summary, we cannot conclude that the absence of starving seals post-1991 indicates that capelin biomass remained stable and did not collapse.
-However, a declining trend in pregnancy rates and an increase in late-term abortions, which was related to capelin abundance, suggest capelin abundance has been a limiting factor in harp seals fecundity during the past three decades.
+However, a declining trend in pregnancy rates and an increase in late-term abortions, which was related to capelin abundance, suggest a change in capelin abundance has been a limiting factor in harp seals fecundity during the past three decades.

 Seabird population trends and diets